-Matters of significance to Ngai Tahu Implementation method Ngāi Tahu customary uses and practices relating to natural resources.
+Matters of significance to Ngāi Tahu Implementation method Ngāi Tahu customary uses and practices relating to natural resources.
 Map areas where customary uses are occurring and list threats to them (including loss of access).
 Providing for the role of Ngāi Tahu as kaitiaki of natural resources within their rohe.
 Through District Plan provisions triggering consultation.
 Māori environmental health and wellbeing.
 On a case by case basis.
 Identify, recognise and protect landscapes and places that embody the relationship of Ngāi Tahu and their culture and traditions with their ancestral lands, water, sites, wāhi tapu, and other taonga.
 Identified in the District Plan through mapping, identification of threats, and through provisions that protect the relationship of Ngāi Tahu with wāhi tūpuna.
 Preservation of Ngāi Tahu's use of nohoanga sites, and their settings and values, for their intended purpose, including vehicle and pedestrian access onto the sites and to adjacent waterbodies.
-Nohoanga sites mapped in the District Plan.
-Activities in or adjacent to water bodies including lakes, rivers, wetlands and tarns, including activities creating sedimentation and the clearance of vegetation.
-Consultation with Ngai Tahu where these activities impact on wāhi tūpuna.
-Only allow subdivision of land adjacent to waterbodies where it is designed to maintain or enable pedestrian and/or vehicle access.
-Avoid where practicable, subdivision within mapped wāhi tūpuna.
+Nohoanga sites be mapped in the District Plan, with corresponding provisions to preserve the use of and access to nohoanga for their intended purpose to the extent that is enjoyed by Ngāi Tahu.
+Activities creating sedimentation and the clearance of vegetation in or adjacent to water bodies including lakes, rivers, wetlands and tarns.
+Consultation with Ngāi Tahu where these activities impact on waterbodies.
+Subdivision of land adjacent to waterbodies.
+Consultation with Ngāi Tahu where subdivision impacts on wāhi Subdivision within mapped wāhi tūpuna. tūpuna or waterbodies.
 Only allow locations for cemeteries, urupā, crematoria, landfills and wastewater treatment plants, where any adverse effects on the relationship between Ngāi Tahu and sites of cultural importance to them are avoided or if avoidance is not possible, are no more than minor.
 Consultation with Ngāi Tahu is required where cemeteries, urupā, crematoria, landfills and wastewater treatment plants are proposed within the Queenstown Lakes District.
 Protection and/or restoration of taonga species and their habitats.
 Ngāi Tahu will develop a schedule of taonga species and map related habitats.